 Another reason is that it’s simply more efficient.
 Toilet seats take up space, and in Europe (especially in places like London), space is at a premium.
 So by not having toilet seats, European toilets can be smaller and fit into tighter spaces.

-Finally, it’s worth noting that most Europeans simply don’t use toilet seats anyway.
+Finally, it’s worth noting that most Europeans don’t use toilet seats anyway.
 In many cultures (including most of continental Europe), it’s considered more sanitary to squat over the toilet than to sit on it.
 This position is actually better for eliminating waste and preventing constipation, so there’s another good reason for leaving the seat off!

 Why are Toilets Different in Europe?